Verrucae and Warts are one of life’s frustrations; they can oft be stubborn and non-responsive to treatment.

 Verruca and Warts are contagious; they are spread from direct skin contact, or from damp places such as swimming pools and communal changing rooms.

-People whose immune system are suppressed or reduced are more susceptible.
+People whose immune system are suppressed or reduced are more susceptible to getting a verruca.

-The virus can only survive in the top layer of the skin (epidermis), so does not infect tissue beneath.
+The virus can only survive in the top layer of the skin (epidermis), so does not infect tissue beneath, and does not have roots.

 Verrucae can present in many different ways from single deep lesions to mosaic patterns and clusters.
 They are typically found on the sole of the foot and toes.